| A community

 of economically active females.
 The lower rate is due women to working at home, as well as

 cultural differences and language difficulties.
 (Census, 1991).
+In studying the

 start of the Bangladeshis, they first immigrated to Britain during the